The behalf of the Board of Directors of your company it is my privilege

 genuine Whistle Blower is granted due protection from any

 victimization.
-The Policy is available to all employees of the Company
+The Policy is applicable to all employeesof the Company

 and has been uploaded on the intranet of the Company.

-(b) Annual Report on working of the Audit & Ethics Committee: with a
+ii.
+Annual Report on working of the Audit & Ethics Committee: With a

 view to apprise the Board of the working of the Audit & Ethics

-Committee during the year, annual report on the working of the Audit 4
+Committee annual report on the working of the Audit & Ethics Committee

 implemented the voluntary guidelines on Corporate Governance issued by